Sir Max Aitken, 2nd Baronet: Second World War

 Just prior to the outbreak of the Second World War, Aitken was called up for service in the RAF.
 He was involved in a sortie to Borkum, to attack a German seaplane base there, on 27 November 1939.
 This was No. 601 Squadron's first operation of the war.
 Otherwise, it was mostly engaged in night patrols from its base at Biggin Hill.
 It reequipped with Hawker Hurricane fighters in early 1940.
 On 15 May, Aitken was promoted to flight lieutenant.
-Aitken became the squadron's commanding officer in June, earning the Distinguished Flying Cross in 1940, and the Distinguished Service Order, in 1942, for eight combat claims.
+Aitken became the squadron's commanding officer in June, earning the Distinguished Flying Cross in 1940, and being appointed a Companion of the Distinguished Service Order, in 1942, for eight combat claims.
 Leaving the squadron on 20 July 1940, he then served as commanding officer of No. 68 Squadron RAF, a night fighter unit, from February 1941 until January 1943, claiming four night victories.

 Serving in the Middle East during the middle war years as wing commander, although he was officially non-operational, he managed to shoot down two Junkers Ju 52 aircraft while flying with No. 46 Squadron RAF in Beaufighters.

 Aitken became wing leader of the Banff Strike Wing (RAF Coastal Command) in 1944.
 He reached the rank of group captain, achieving 16 1/2 kills (one a shared aircraft).
 He did some of his early flying training with Richard Hillary, to whom he was known as Bill, and was featured in Hillary's book The Last Enemy.